wkiri/MDW-handwritten/README.md

-# Handwritten Multi-Digit Writer (MDW) Number Recognition Data Sets
+# Generating Handwritten Multi-Digit Writer (MDW) Number Recognition Data Sets

+Author: Kiri Wagstaff, wkiri@wkiri.com

-This repository contains Python scripts to generate, and evaluate predictions for, multi-digit number data sets.
+This repository contains Python scripts to generate, and evaluate predictions for, data sets that contain images of handwritten multi-digit numbers.

 Each multi-digit number has a single original writer.
+The multi-digit image is a concatenation of individual digits sampled from the full NIST data set of 402,953 single-digit images, while ensuring the digits have the same original writer.

-Each data set was inspired by a realistic use case in which handwritten numbers occur, such as U.S. ZIP Codes, handwritten check amounts, and appointment times.
-The digits were sampled from the full NIST data set of 402,953 digit images.
+Each MDW data set was inspired by a realistic use case in which handwritten numbers occur, such as U.S. ZIP Codes, handwritten check amounts, and appointment times.

-Writing style varies by writer:
+Images generated this way show that writing style varies by writer.
+For example:

 | Writer | Number |
 | ------ | ------ |